-If anyone is looking to see how the real FAA 737-200 or MD80 flies, there is a new operation in Las Vegas, Nevada that is offering sim time with an FAA certified instrutor to the general public.
-I was fortunate to be their very first customer December 19 and was really amazed how much difference there is when the true feeling of motion and the weight of the controls is added.
-I hadn't flown a real plane since 1978 (single engine Cessna) and while I thought I was doing things correctly in my FSX 737, an hour with the real deal and and a CFI was enlightening to say the least!
+If anyone is looking to see how the real FAA 737-200 or MD80 flies, there is a new operation in Las Vegas, Nevada that is offering sim time with an FAA-certified instructor to the general public.
+I was fortunate to be their very first customer on December 19 and was really amazed at how much difference there is when the true feeling of motion and the weight of the controls are added.
+I hadn't flown a real plane since 1978 (single-engine Cessna) and while I thought I was doing things correctly in my FSX 737, an hour with the real deal and and a CFI was enlightening, to say the least!

-Check em out (I told them they need to buy ad space on this site to get the word out) at lasvegasflightventures.com
+Check them out (I told them they need to buy ad space on this site to get the word out) at lasvegasflightventures.com

 I flew a 6.5 million dollar Piaggio Avantii Sim with my CAP squadron and I'll tell you the last time I had that much fun was on the day that I did my first solo.
 It was incredible luckily I got in for free and it does feel very different.
 I remember feeling the bumps from the gravel on the taxiway as me and my Chief Sargent taxied onto the runway.

 That's a fantastic experience you had at Las Vegas Flight Ventures!
 While home flight simulators such as FSX or X-Plane provide a great opportunity for practicing various flight maneuvers, there is indeed a significant difference between flying on a home computer and the real FAA simulators.
 Let me elaborate on a few aspects that make a full-motion FAA simulator an invaluable experience for those looking to refine their flight skills.